 At the present time, we have a maximum of 60 children in each year group.
+There is a consultation until the end of January 2018, to consider reducing this number to 30 children in each year group, from September 2019.
 Please see in the Admissions section on the Parents tab, the Governing Body's order of priority in determining Admission, which is subject to annual review.
 Parents wishing to send their children to the school should register for a place by obtaining a form from the school office.
 If you would like a tour of the school with the Headteacher, please contact the school office to arrange a date.
 Please note that a place at BWI does not guarantee a place at Bishop Ramsey.
 Below is an overview of some of our policies.

 Only in exceptional circumstances can a Headteacher agree to a term time absence.
 If you have a special circumstance, which requires you to request to take your child out of school during term time, there is a 'Parental Request' form to complete.
 Every case will be looked at individually by the Headteacher and the Governors’ Admissions Committee.
 Permission will not be granted for leave requested during periods of school assessment.
 Parents must organise family holidays outside school term dates during school holiday periods.
 The DfE have advised schools not to authorise holidays during term time.

 Parents who are not offered a place for their child are entitled to appeal to an Independent Appeal Committee.
 Parents wishing to appeal should contact the Clerk to the Appeals Committee, care of the school.